opencog/docker/opencog/lang-pairs/README.md

 Web Demo
 --------
-The web demo allows the word-pair dataset to be browsed "directly", usig a web graph visualization package.
+The web demo allows the word-pair dataset to be browsed "directly", using a web graph visualization package.

 1. Go to the `cntl` tab and run `sudo service apache2 start`